aslanix/SmallStepNI/README.md

 We use notation `cfg ↷(Γ, ev, n) cfg'` to denote that configuration _cfg_ "bridges" to configuration _cfg'_ producing event _ev_ with _n_ intermediate high steps.
-The following rules provide the idea behind the bridge step; see the formal definition in the module [Bridge.v](Bridge.v) for details.
+The following rules provide the idea behind the bridge relation; see the formal definition in the module [Bridge.v](Bridge.v) for details.

     low_event_step Γ ℓ evt cfg cfg'